 Wine is one of the fastest growing Fair Trade brands with sales up by 12% last year.
 At Vintage Roots we support the movement whenever we can, but are limited (by our own choice) to listing just those fair trade products that are also organic.
-We currently list seven spirits and liqueurs and seven wines from S.Africa and Chile.
 You’ll see two different symbols from different certifiers on our labels.

 The following extract is from the Stellar (S.Africa) estate’s website, and explains it well: